metacpan/metacpan-cpan-extracted/distros/T/Test-Vars/README.md

 All complex software has bugs lurking in it, and this module is no exception.
 If you find a bug please either email me, or add the bug to cpan-RT.

+Please report new issues at our [issue tracker on GitHub](https://github.com/houseabsolute/p5-Test-Vars/issues).
+We no longer use rt.cpan.org for bug reports.

 # SEE ALSO